A book should not be judged by its cover, but the same does not hold for your professional event websites.

 Putting up the entire schedule of the event, if possible, is also a great idea, mostly when the event is going to take place over a period of time.

-Not everyone will be interested in attending all the sub-events happening, therefore it helps them decide which ones they would want to attend and attendees traveling from different cities, states, or even countries can plan their boarding and lodging accordingly.
+Not everyone will be interested in attending all the sub-events happening, therefore, it helps them decide which ones they would want to attend and attendees travelling from different cities, states, or even countries can plan their boarding and lodging accordingly.

 The FAQS section can also be a great addition to your event website page.
 Answer all the general queries a prospective attendee can have within this section in order to help them streamline their decision-making process.

-If it is not possible to put all the FAQs on the homepage, at least provide a link to the FAQ section on the homepage in the drop-down menu at the top of the page or in between or after the main text.
+If it is impossible to put all the FAQs on the homepage, at least provide a link to the FAQ section in the drop-down menu at the top of the page or in between or after the main text.

 Images and videos:

 Using images and videos from the previous year’s event can serve as great tools to give the potential attendees an idea of how it feels to attend the event and become a part of your community.
 This gives them a perspective of what they are getting into before attending or registering for the event.

 Use images to show off your event venue, and cool activities are done in the previous years’ events to make a solid pitch for your event.

 Providing a list of featured guests, speakers, or performers along with their credentials is an excellent add-on to your event website page.
 This gives the potential attendees an idea of who they would be listening to or watching.

 If there is a personal story about the event, like the history of how the event came into existence or why the venue or location is special to the event, then do share it in brief because, believe it or not, people want to hear what makes you unique.